AnthonyDickson/HIVE/README.md

   - Right click + dragging the mouse will pan.
   - Scrolling will zoom in and out.
   - `R` will reset the camera pose.
+  - `P` will add the camera pose to the metadata and download a copy.
+You will have to move this file to the video folder, overwrite (or backup) the old metadata, and reload the webpage for it to take effect.

 Refer to the [WebXR repo](https://github.com/AnthonyDickson/webxr3dvideo) for the code.